A. Description of the PICKLE querying web interface

-Initially, the user enters one or more protein identifiers (almost any identifier type can be used, from UniProt, nucleotide sequence (mRNA) and gene accessions or names to GO terms and chromosomal regions).
+Initially, the user select the species (human or mouse) and then enters one or more protein identifiers (almost any identifier type can be used, from UniProt, nucleotide sequence (mRNA) and gene accessions or names to GO terms and chromosomal regions).

-The system maps those identifiers to entities of the PICKLE RHCP (reviewed human complete proteome) genetic information ontology network and returns the candidate list to the user for review.
+The system maps those identifiers to entities of the PICKLE RHCP/RMCP (reviewed human/mouse complete proteome) genetic information ontology network and returns the candidate list to the user for review.

 ii.
 Interaction querying and result section

 Having selected at least one entity from the list, the user can proceed and set the PPI search criteria, namely: